OpenInterpreter/open-interpreter/docs/GPU.md

     Restart your computer, then repeat this step.

-3. Once you have verified that the `CUDA_PATH` environment variable is set, run the corresponding commands for your shell.
+4. Once you have verified that the `CUDA_PATH` environment variable is set, run the following commands.
 This will reinstall the `llama-cpp-python` package with NVIDIA GPU support.

     ```
-    # Command Prompt
     set FORCE_CMAKE=1 && set CMAKE_ARGS=-DLLAMA_CUBLAS=on
     pip install llama-cpp-python --force-reinstall --upgrade --no-cache-dir -vv

-    # PowerShell
-    $env:FORCE_CMAKE=1; $env:CMAKE_ARGS='-DLLAMA_CUBLAS=on'
-    pip install llama-cpp-python --force-reinstall --upgrade --no-cache-dir -vv
     ```

     The command should complete with no errors.
 If you receive an error, ask for help on [the Discord server](https://discord.gg/6p3fD6rBVm).

-4. Once `llama-cpp-python` has been reinstalled, you can quickly check whether GPU support has been installed and set up correctly by running the following command.
+6. Once `llama-cpp-python` has been reinstalled, you can quickly check whether GPU support has been installed and set up correctly by running the following command.